 The first cycling races in the season are so difficult because you’re fit, just not race fit.
 Switching from solo or group rides at 30km/hr to cycling races at 40+ km/hr is not only a question of speed.
 It’s a paradigm shift from riding friendly group rides to entering a war on bikes.
 Let me explain: If you haven’t included high intensity intervals and riding in your training yet, you will very likely experience ‘lack of race speed’.
 And you will experience it the hard way.

-I’ve got 5 ways to make sure you’re ready for the season, and can hit it as strong as possible:
+I’ve got 5 ways to make sure you’re ready in the cycling pre-season, and can hit it as strong as possible:

 1. Weight training

 Strength maintenance phase: 10-15 reps of 2-3 sets, once per week except for race weeks and the week before.

 Coming off base will leave you with no time if any at race pace.
 Quadrant Analysis

 Getting your head in the right place.
 The beauty of a linear training model is that the intensity is built over time, allowing you to physiologically to adapt, but more importantly allowing your mind to wrap itself around what actually going on in the middle of your first few V02 Max sprints.

 Same can sort of be said when it comes to the first few races of the season.
 The adjustment to getting your head back into race mode is usually a slow one – unless you’re a seasoned veteran that been there and done it all before.
 We can sometimes forget small things such patience or to never accelerate in undisturbed air.

 Take some time to think about the last few races of your last season.
 Usually, by the end of the season, your mind is sharp, and your experience and race knowledge are sitting in your random access memory, not lost on your hard drive somewhere.

 Pick out the 3 or 4 rules that worked for you at the end of last year.
 The way to cement these is by visualisation.
 A skill like any other – it takes time to perfect so start early.